 If you know where to look!

 Just like we love Palm Springs, so do talented artists who derive inspiration from the dazzling landscape and lifestyle.
-“There is such a connection between the soul and nature here that you can’t find anywhere else,” says Palm Springs artist and gallery owner Steven Janssen.
+“There is such a connection between the soul and nature here that you can’t find anywhere else,” says Steven Janssen, artist and owner of Janssen Artspace.

 Whether you’re appreciating or collecting, here’s where to go.